 I do have a post that goes through some simple tips to take cake pics.
 You can find that here: Practical Tips for Photographing Cakes Plus Editing

-Here’s just a bonus note: Don’t send any ‘in progress’ shots to the client.
+Here’s just a bonus note about taking pictures: Try not to send any ‘in progress’ shots to the client.
 You may be excited and want to share with them how the cake is coming along, or how this topper you made is coming along, but most of the time that backfires on you.

 The couple times I did it, it totally backfired.
 They’ll want to change things completely up even though you made the design they asked for and agreed to.
-You’ll be out more money and more time.
+You’ll be out more money and more time and/or frustrate the client, who doesn’t understand how long things take or how much is involved with changing a design.

 If they ask you for an in progress picture, just use your best judgement on it.
 I certainly wouldn’t be rude.
 Honestly though, most people do not ask for that.